 Is Moonshiners TV Show Real or Fake?

 Some say Moonshiners is a masterpiece of a show, and others can’t help but notice it’s as real as Teen Wolf.
-Watchers of the show have always wondered how Tim Smith and Tickle have managed to stay out of jail.
-This is one of the burning questions since they are technically making an illegal substance.
+Watchers of the show have always wondered how Tim Smith and Tickle have managed to stay out of jail for what viewers see on-screen.
+This is one of the burning questions since they appear to be making liquor that would be illegal without the proper permits and taxes.

 This brings us to a bigger question, is the Moonshiner TV show real or fake?
-The Discovery Channel show has been on air since 2011 and now spans over 11 seasons.
+The Discovery Channel show began airing in 2011 and has aired for more than a dozen seasons.
 In the show, you can get to see how the 200-year-old moonshine-making tradition is done.
 The whole series is dramatized to show how the characters evade law enforcement and hide to create the high-proof liquor, or do they?

 Let’s take you through the whole idea behind Moonshiners and get you to see why the show has been on the air for so many years.
 A lot of speculation lies behind its illegality and legitimacy, leaving much to speculation.
 Hopefully, by the end of this article, you will have decided on whether you want to watch the show or look for something more realistic.